cmgriffing/now-playing/README.md

 ### Get audio/song data from Chromium based browsers and return it to TwitchBot ###

-Now Playing allows you to request song info from Bandcamp playing on chromium based browsers via '!song' in IRC via a Chromium Extension and local server.
+Now Playing allows you to request currently playing song info from Bandcamp on Chromium based browsers by sending '!song' in an IRC message.

 ## Supports ##
+CHROMIUM BROWSERS
 TWITCH IRC
 BANDCAMP - Album Pages, Featured Pages, Carousel Player, Discover, Radio Pages & Album pages on Custom Domains.

 ## Installation ##
-In chromium browser, go to chrome://extensions, enable Developer Mode, select "Load Unpacked", and select 'now-playing' folder.
+Clone (or download and unzip) Now Playing.
+In chromium browser, go to extensions page (ex. chrome://extensions), enable Developer Mode, select "Load Unpacked", and select 'now-playing' folder.
 Once installed Click on extension bar icon, go to 'Options' and click 'Save'.
 Once you've set up your Twitch Bot (below), click the extension bar icon and turn ON.

 ## Setup Twitch Bot ##
 To run the bot locally, copy the contents of the sample config inside server.js and save it as `config.json` in the root directory, then run `node server.js` (requires express, cors, tmi, and axios).